-In addition to being one of the owners of Shakti Studio, Jillian teaches a flow based Wednesday evening candlelit community class as well as Shakti’s Mommy and Me, Family, and Glow classes.
+Jillian teaches a flow based Wednesday evening candlelit community class as well as Shakti’s Mommy and Me, class.
 She is a mother of two and strives to bring a fun and eclectic vibe to her classes.
 She received her 200 hour from the Richmond Virgina based Karuna yoga program, and believes that yoga should be accessible to everyone regardless of age, ability level, or experience.

 Marly Carr 200-RYT